JoshG-IT/JoshG-IT/Infrastructure/Projects/az-ad.md

-# Microsoft Azure Active Director Lab
+# Microsoft Azure Active Directory Lab
 ---
 ## Overview
 This project demonstrates how to deploy a **Active Directory environment in Azure** using two virtual machines.